-First, for those of you who do not know me personally, I would like to introduce myself.
-My name is Constance.
-I am a stay-at-home mom to one beautiful 5 year old girl.
-I have been married for 6 years to a wonderful man who works hard for us and who is teaching me the art of selflessness.
+First, for those of you who do not know me personally, my name is Constance.
+I am a stay-at-home mom to one beautiful 7-year-old girl.
+I have been married for 8 years to a wonderful man who works hard for us and who is teaching me the art of selflessness.
 I am a Navy Veteran and I have a BA in Psychology that I never plan to use.
-I am a full-time graduate student.
-I am working on a MA in Theology with an emphasis in Philosophy.
-I have started to homeschool our daughter in First Grade.
+I have a Master’s degree in Theology and I homeschool my daughter.

 My husband is a very talented wood-turner and I am sure I will be posting pictures of his work on the blog.
 He is the Director of Training for a building science training center.
 He is a 3rd Degree in the Knights of Columbus and current Grand Knight, on two boards and a volunteer for Habitat for Humanity (he even built houses in Nicaragua), and is deeply committed to our family.
 There have been numerous times that I have been awed by God’s choice of Phil for my husband.